adorsys/secure-banking/secure-mobile-push/smp-ios-client/README.md

 3) We save the Apple-Token locally therefore we can identify when the token has changed.
 At that time we need to update the token with the Google service and with our server if necessary.

+Considerations
+1) we should be able to unregister devices and we need a procedure for the server issuing the push notifications to identify if a device is no longer available. (we do not want to send out push notifications to tokens (unique ids) for which we are not certain to which device they apply)
+2) we need a service for the user to be able to control the devices registered to her account.